JuliaPy/PyCall.jl/README.md

 `ccall`, or to free the memory consumed by Python.
 This can be accomplished using:

+* PyCall uses the Python executable specified by the `PYTHON` environment variable, or `"python"` if the environment variable is not set, in order to determine what Python libraries to use.
+  You can set this environment variable as usual in your operating system (e.g. in the Unix shell before running Julia), or from within Julia via `ENV["PYTHON"] = "..."`.
+Alternatively, you can call `pyinitialize` (below) explicitly.

 * `pyinitialize(s::String)`: Initialize the Python interpreter using the Python libraries corresponding to the `python` shared-library or executable name given by the argument `s`.
-Calling `pyinitialize()` defaults to `pyinitialize("python")`, but you may need to change this to use a different Python version.
+Calling `pyinitialize()` defaults to `pyinitialize(get(ENV,"PYTHON","python"))` as described above, but you may need to change this in rare cases.
 The `pyinitialize` function *must* be called before you can call any low-level Python functions (via `ccall`), but it is called automatically as needed when you use the higher-level functions above.
 It is safe to call this function more than once; subsequent calls will do nothing.

 * `pyfinalize()`: End the Python interpreter and free all associated memory.
 After this function is called, you *may no longer restart